 All information supplied (except for overview and context) should be written in the format of 'evidence stories'.
-We expect several evidence stories per category, which should be presented in a concise format (see below example).
+Please present your application in a concise format, whilst ensuring our reviewers have sufficient information to appreciate the full value.
+We would expect several stories per category.